AxisGe0/Fivem-Scripts/README.md

 This Function is only for Police And EMS write /imp to impound The Vehicle
-You Cant Impound If ur inside The Car
+,You Cant Impound If ur inside The Car